- From Ridge to Reef

 Day 1: Arrive in Loreto

 Arrive in Loreto, Baja California Sur.
-Transfer to our comfortable hotel.
-Gather for dinner and briefing with your guide.
+You will be met at the airport and transported to our comfortable accommodations.
+Gather for dinner and briefing with your guide .

 Depart for San Ignacio Lagoon by private van to your cozy cabanas on the beach.
-Our leisurely 5-6 hour drive includes stops to observe birdlife and sites of interest.
+Our leisurely 5-6 hour drive includes stops to observe bird life and sites of interest.
 Visit the town of San Ignacio and its historical mission before arriving in time for dinner.
+Lunch along the way is included.

 Spend a final morning with the gray whales, then return to Loreto and check into your comfortable hotel.
-Dinner is on your own this evening.
+Farewell dinner.

-The morning is at leisure for exploring the town.
-Afternoon flight home.
+The morning is at leisure for exploring the historic town of Loreto.
+Transfer to the airport for your afternoon flight home.